researchdata-se/docs.researchdata.se/docs/metadata/schema-org-json-ld.md

 ### name

-Used for the title of the dataset, an alternate title exist use the property `alternateName`
+Used for the title of the dataset, an alternate title exist use the property `alternateName`.

 ### publisher